What are non-steroidal anti-inflammatory drugs (NSAIDs)?

 - Indomethacin (Indocin® [available by brand name in liquid form])

-How will my healthcare provider choose an NSAID that is right for me?
+How does my doctor choose an NSAID that’s right for me?

 Are there specific warnings associated with NSAID use?

 The Food and Drug Administration requires that the labeling of NSAIDs contain these specific warnings:

 - Non-aspirin NSAIDs can increase the chance of heart attack or stroke.
 This risk may be greater if you have heart disease or risk factors (for example, smoking, high blood pressure, high cholesterol, diabetes) for heart disease.
 However, the risk may also be increased in people who do not have heart disease or those risk factors.
 This risk can occur early in treatment and may increase with longer use.

 - Heart problems caused by non-aspirin NSAIDs can happen within the first weeks of use and may happen more frequently with higher doses or with long-term use.